 Instead, it is relatively compact and grows within a confined space, although it’s one of the larger plants in the philodendron family.
 It can grow up to 4 feet tall and 5 feet wide in ideal conditions.
 This is one of the non-pet-friendly plants on the list, so beware if you have a dog or cat at home.
 Make sure your pets don’t try to ingest the leaves or stems.

 You look beautiful in the night.
 Happy Monday! #thaumatophyllumxanadu #thaumatophyllumgoldenxanadu #thaumatophyllum #philodendronxanadu #philodendrongoldenxanadu #philodendron #aroids #araceae #garden #gardening #plantsmakepeoplehappy #plants #plantphotography pic.twitter.com/vVqYrnFvqe— Bom Gomez (@PlantChaser) May 10, 2021

 Philodendron Bipennifolium – “Fiddleleaf”

-The philodendron Monstera is found primarily throughout Central America, in places such as Belize, Guatemala, and Panama.
-Their leaf’s nickname, swiss cheese, comes from the distinctive holes and gaps that form throughout the middle of the leaf.
+The split-leaf philodendron is found primarily throughout Central America, in places such as Belize, Guatemala, and Panama.
+Their leaf’s nickname, swiss cheese, comes from the distinctive holes and gaps that form throughout the middle of the leaf, and is ofren confused with the Monstera Deliciosa.
 Scientists have theorized that the reason for the holes is to allow more light to pass through the surface of the leaf to reach the plant’s roots as well as the rest of the forest floor.
 This is especially helpful in low-light conditions such as forests that are shaded by a dense canopy.
 These holes generally grow larger proportionally with the size of the leaf and move towards the leaf’s edges.
 Eventually, they reach the edge and create finger-like outer sections on each leaf.